DataDog/datadog-ci/src/commands/synthetics/README.md

 It is possible to configure the tool to use Datadog EU by defining the `DATADOG_SITE` environment variable to `datadoghq.eu`.
 By defaut the requests are sent to Datadog US.

-If the org uses a custom sub-domain to access Datadog app, it needs to be set in the `DATADOG_SUBDOMAIN` environment variable to properly display the test results URL.
+If the org uses a custom sub-domain to access Datadog app, it needs to be set in the `DATADOG_SUBDOMAIN` environment variable or in the global configuration file under the `subdomain` key to properly display the test results URL.
 As an example, if the URL used to access Datadog is `myorg.datadoghq.com` then set the environment variable to `myorg`, ie:

 ```bash
 export DATADOG_SUBDOMAIN="myorg"